forwardemail/forwardemail.net/app/views/docs/amazon-workmail-migration-guide/index.md

 | Pricing                             | $4.00/user/month              | Starting at $3.00/month for unlimited domains                       |
 | Vendor lock-in                      | AWS ecosystem                 | None — standard IMAP/SMTP, export anytime                           |

-Forward Email is trusted by over 500,000 domains including the U.S. Naval Academy, Canonical (Ubuntu), Netflix Games, The Linux Foundation, and many universities and government organizations.
+Forward Email is trusted by over 1.6+ million domains including the U.S. Naval Academy, Canonical (Ubuntu), Netflix Games, The Linux Foundation, and many universities and government organizations.
 You can read more on our [about page](https://forwardemail.net/en/about).

 ## Before You Begin